What is Progress Percentages

 There are also hover tooltips that tell you exactly how many of the source’s kanji you have learned.

-There is only one setting for this script, and that is whether the percentages should only include the current level’s kanji, or if it should be a cumulative percentage.
+There are two settings for this script; the first of which is whether the percentages should only include each stage’s kanji, or if it should be a cumulative percentage.
 Cumulative percentages would mean that N3 shows the percentage of all kanji known for N3, N4, and N5 put together.